 Some ‘technical user stories’ that you can use are:

 - Document these parts, even a basic diagram with the flow and technical overview is good enough.
-Ideally, you could also elaborate a step-by-step guide to do the most common task in your team's daily work.
+Ideally, you could also create a step-by-step guide to do the most common task in your team's daily work.
 It's really weird but sometimes you need to think about how to translate your current design into a really basic diagram to figure out how to improve it in the most efficient way.

 Make a Plan

-The Architect role
+The Architect role in Agile

-Don’t you have an Architect in your team?
-Agile gives you something to take advantage of: it’s bottom up, and that means that you can start proposing improvements for your team, creating small tasks and explaining why it’s so important to have a good technical vision.
-What do you need to reach your goals?
-Energy, patience, passion for what you do, and a plan.
+If you don’t have an Architect in your team, you can use Agile and the opportunities that it brings.
+It’s bottom-up, and that means that you can start proposing improvements for your team, creating small tasks and explaining why it’s so important to have a good technical vision.
+Don’t be afraid, just take a step forward.